School Meals

 Sidegate's Caterers are Edwards and Blake who provide healthy nutritious meals to our pupils.

-Th charge for school meals after October half term is increasing from £2.65 to £2.73.
+The charge for school meals are £2.73.
 Children in EYFS, Year 1 and Year 2 are entitled to Universal Infant Free School Meals (UIFSM).
 If your child will be in Year 3 and above from September, please top up their lunch money to enable them to pay for their lunches.

 A cashless system is used and payments must be made through the Arbor Parent Portal or Parent App (see instructions here).
 Children who are in Year R, Y1 and Y2 are entitled to Universal Infant Free School Meals (UIFSM) and do not pay for their school lunch.
 Any queries relating to incorrect lunch account balances/debts should be directed by email to mail@sidegate.net